iamshaynez/enterprise-site/content/blog/enterprise-architecture-comprehensive-guide.md

 ---
-title: "Enterprise Architecture: A Comprehensive Guide to Concepts and Industry Practices"
+title: "Enterprise Architecture: A Comprehensive Guide"
-description: "A comprehensive guide covering the key concepts, frameworks, tools, and real-world applications of Enterprise Architecture - an essential business discipline for aligning technology and strategy to drive efficiency, innovation and growth."
+description: "A comprehensive guide covering the key concepts, frameworks, tools, and real-world applications of Enterprise Architecture - an essential business discipline for aligning technology and strategy to drive efficiency."
-summary: "A comprehensive guide covering the key concepts, frameworks, tools, and real-world applications of Enterprise Architecture - an essential business discipline for aligning technology and strategy to drive efficiency, innovation and growth.."
+summary: "A comprehensive guide covering the key concepts, frameworks, tools, and real-world applications of Enterprise Architecture - an essential business discipline for aligning technology and strategy to drive efficiency."
 date: 2024-01-01T16:27:22+02:00
 lastmod: 2024-01-01T16:27:22+02:00
 draft: false